Ginger, Peanuts, and Scallions in Tea – Is it Too Good to be True?

 Gongcheng oil tea.

 “Gongcheng Oil Tea” is a combination of tea processing and consumption customs.
 It is primarily found in the Yao ethnic areas around Gongcheng Yao Autonomous County in Guilin City, Guangxi Zhuang Autonomous Region, as well as in Guilin City, Liuzhou City, Nanning City, and other regions.
-It is the tea-drinking custom of the Yao and Zhuang people residing in the mountainous areas of Gongcheng and the people living in the plains.
+It is the tea-drinking custom of the Yao and Zhuang people residing in the mountainous areas of Gongcheng and the Han people living in the plains.
 “Gongcheng Oil Tea” is an indispensable part of the daily lives of the locals.
-It was invented by the Yao people as a health drink to cope with the humid climate and miasma of the southern hills, reflecting the optimistic and positive attitude of the people of Gongcheng in the face of hardships.
+It was invented by the Yao people as a health to cope with the humid climate and miasma of the southern hills, reflecting the optimistic and positive attitude of the people of Gongcheng in the face of hardships.

 Gongcheng County is located south of the Five Ridges, with mountains surrounding it on three sides, high in the north and low in the south, and belongs to the subtropical monsoon climate zone.
 Tea has been cultivated in Gongcheng since ancient times.
 The county was established in the 14th year of Daye in the Sui Dynasty (618 AD), originally named “Tea City,” under the jurisdiction of Zhao Prefecture (now Pingle County, Guilin City, Guangxi).
-It was renamed “Gongcheng” in the fourth year of Wu De in the (621 AD).
+It was renamed “Gongcheng” in the fourth year of Wu De in the Tang Dynasty (621 AD).
 The Gongcheng Yao Autonomous County was established in 1990.

 The original name “Tea City” indicates that over a thousand years ago, Gongcheng had a notable scale of tea cultivation and trade.
 The local tea-drinking custom can be traced back at least 1,400 years.
 Since the Tang Dynasty, when the Yao people migrated from Hunan, Guangdong, and Jiangxi, they improved the tea-drinking custom, retaining the characteristics of ancient “herbal drinks,” porridge tea, boiled tea, and cooked tea, adding ingredients suitable for the climate of the Yao people in Gongcheng, improving the production process and tools, to achieve the effects of dispelling dampness and preserving health.
 During the interactions between the Yao and the local Zhuang and Han people, the technique of making oil tea gradually spread among the Zhuang and Han populations, becoming a popular tea-drinking method.